rickwysocki/hugo-site/content/posts/2022-12-17-covid-day-three/index.md

 The NyQuil I took last night gave me some very strange dreams.
 One of them included a visit to my Zen center that involved a buffet of beef brisket.
 (In the waking world, the Zen center only serves vegetarian food.)
 In the dream, I took too much food and robbed everyone else of a meal.
 (Hungry ghosts come to mind.)
 Then I somehow showed up late to the sitting portion of the retreat.
 When I got there, there were hundreds of unfamiliar people doing walking meditation and reciting an unfamiliar chant.
 Weird stuff.

 I finished responding to students' work today.
-Feeling a bit loopy from DayQuil, I decided to push the actual submitting of grades until tomorrow morning.
+Feeling a bit loopy from DayQuil, I decided to push the actual submission of grades until tomorrow morning.
 After that, this semester will be a wrap.

 Last night, I started reading William Gibson's *Neuromancer*, a novel I certainly should have already read.
 I'm enjoying it so far.
 I also watched *The Thirteenth Floor*, a remake of Fassbender's *World on a Wire.* It didn't have the same charm.